felleslosninger/docs/_docs/lommebok/wallet_sandbox_webuild.md

 ## How to get a Norwegain PID ?

-Step 1: open the offer on your wallet
+Step 1: open the offer on your wallet.
+You can go here: [https://bevisporten.test.eidas2sandkasse.net/start-issuance?credential_configuration_id=no.digdir.eudiw.webuild.pid_sd_jwt_vc](https://bevisporten.test.eidas2sandkasse.net/start-issuance?credential_configuration_id=no.digdir.eudiw.webuild.pid_sd_jwt_vc).

 Step 2: an end-user authentication session is started in the browser.